Introduction to Jung's method of resolution of singularities: Introduction

 Of course, the previous discussion deals with phenomena of real algebraic geometry.
 They do not occur in complex geometry.
 But we feel that it is important to develop intuitions from visual representations of objects, in particular from models of real algebraic surfaces, even if one is mainly interested in complex ones.

 We introduced the cross-cap as a representation of the real projective plane.
 This representation is not faithful, as one identifies like this distinct points of the projective plane.
-It is a theorem of topology that the real projective plane cannot be represented faithfully in space, in the sense that it cannot be embedded in $\mathbf{R}^3$.
+It is a theorem of topology that the real projective plane cannot be represented faithfully in space, in the sense that it cannot be embedded in $\mathbb{R}^3$: indeed, it is non-orientable, and all properly embedded surfaces in $\R^3$ are orientable.
 Therefore, if one wants to represent it in space, some singular points are unavoidable, in the same way in which supplementary crossing points appear when one represents in the plane the abstract graph which was mentioned at the beginning of this section.

-One faces here a general problem, which can be asked in any mathematical category in which a convenient notion of \emph{embedding} can be defined:
+One faces here a general question, which can be asked in any mathematical category in which a convenient notion of \emph{embedding} can be defined:

 When the answer is negative, another thing can be asked, which leads to singularity-theoretic questions: